 The Alex Haley Museum & Interpretive Center hosted a lecture featuring author Trish Milburn.
 Milburn's appearance is the first in a series of lectures offered by the museum featuring a discussion of the skills needed to write and publish a book.
 The lecture was free and open to the public.

 The Alex Haley Museum & Interpretive Center hosted a Dedication Ceremony to receive memorabilia donated to the museum by the U.S. Coast Guard.
 Items donated are from the Coast Guard Cutter, USCGC Alex Haley, stationed in Kodiak, Alaska.
-More than 60 people attended.
+More than 60 people attended this dedication event.

 Members of the Tennessee Historical Commission visited the Alex Haley Museum & Interpretive Center on Thursday, June 23.
 The Commission's regular June meeting took place in nearby Covington, Tennessee and members took the time to tour area landmarks prior to the meeting.